 Unlike a traditional victim-impact panel program, wherein offenders sit passively in a large group during a presentation by victims, in this program small groups of youth are encouraged to have a personal dialogue with victim-presenters.
 The presenters are prepared in advance to “tell their stories” in an impactful way, and youth are assisted in developing questions to ask of the presenters.
 As a result a meaningful and engaging dialogue takes place, facilitated by program volunteers.
 Where in other contexts youth may be defensive or self-focused, the structure of this program moves youth away from this mindset, allowing them to empathize with victims and see the far-reaching impact that even “simple” crimes can have.

 Prior to attending a Victim-Impact Panel, all the youth participating in the VIP program come to the CDR to meet with a facilitator.
-The youth are put into small groups (typically of 2-5) grouped by age and/or gender.
-The facilitator talks with them about their experiences in the justice system, explains how the VIP program works, and help the youth begin to develop questions to ask the victim-presenters at the VIP sessions.
-The parents wait in a separate room, and program staff explain to them how the program works and what will be expected of their children.
+The youth are put into small groups (typically of 2-5).
+The facilitator explains how the VIP program works, leads the youth in a film viewing and discussion of the various types of harm caused by crime, and helps the youth begin to develop questions to ask the victim-presenters at the VIP sessions.
+Parents wait in a separate room, and program staff explain to them how the program works and what will be expected of their children.

 Meeting with the Victim-Presenters